LaMatemaga/LaMatemaga/README.md

 - 🎓 I just finished my Bachelor of Science in Mathematics degree!

-- 👩🏻‍🏫 I am working on mathematics content for programmers to make it easier to understand.
-Math shoukd be fun!
+- 👩🏻‍🏫 I am working on [mathematics content for developers](https://github.com/LaMatemaga/CF-Matematicas) to make it easier to understand.
+Math should be fun!

 - 🌱 I’m currently learning about Google Cloud Platform

 - 🙋🏻‍♀️ I love volunteering for events related to Inclusion & Diversity!
-I'm currently a Women Techmaker Ambassador
+I'm currently a [Women Techmaker Ambassador](https://www.womentechmakers.com/ambassadors/profiles/6373c8aa108c6b079a57f968/cynthia_castillo)

 - 😂 Fun fact: I made my first dashboard using Google Sheets.
 And it was for an AR game!
 It helped us coordinate multiple sites at the same time